Skip to content

 Facilities and Instrumentation

-The department has a teaching collection, including 400 mineral samples, 400 rock samples, 700 fossils, and 200 maps used in many classes.
+We have a teaching collection, including 400 mineral samples, 400 rock samples, 700 fossils, and 200 maps used in many classes.
 Additional equipment is available to you for independent research, including a soil corer, a lapidary wheel, stream tables, groundwater models and basic field supplies.

 Career Outcomes